JevanWu/jevanwu.github.io/_posts/2014-05-05-ruby-clean-your-code.markdown

 layout: post
 title: "Ruby: Clean your code!"
 date:   2014-05-05 and updating
-categories: jekyll Ruby
+categories: Ruby
 ---

 ## 1. Minimize the number of "nested if statement"
   "nested if statement" is normally considered as the code smell.
 We should try to minimize the number of "nested if statement", though we cannot avoid using it completely.

 #### 1. if the 'if statement' is embraced by a loop and without 'else', use 'next' instead
  original code: